If you use assistive technology (such as a screen reader) and need a

-The independent Advisory Committee on Business Appointments has today published its annual report for 2014 -15.
-The report records advice that the Committee gave on outside appointments which were taken up in 2014-15 by former Ministers and senior Crown servants under the Government’s Business Appointments Rules.
+The independent Advisory Committee on Business Appointments has today published its annual report for 2016-17.
+The report records advice that the Committee gave on outside appointments taken up by former Ministers and senior Crown servants under the Government’s Business Appointments Rules.

-All appointments listed in the report have been previously published on the Committee’s website.
+All appointments listed in the report are published on the Committee’s website.

 Notes to Editors

-- Advice given by the Committee on appointments taken up by former Ministers or Crown Servants is published on the Committee’s website as soon as it is notified that a position has been taken up.
+Advice given by the Committee on appointments taken up by former Ministers or Crown servants is published on the Committee’s website when they are notified that a position has been taken up.
+The report contains appointments advised on in 2016/17 and taken up as at 31 May 2017.

-- More information about the work of the Committee is available on its website: http://www.gov.uk/acoba
+More information about the work of the Committee is available on its website

-- The current members of the Committee are Baroness (Angela) Browning (Chair), Mark Addison, Sir Alex Allan, Lord (Michael) German, Mary Jo Jacobi, Terence Jagger, Baroness (Helen) Liddell, John Wood.
-Sir Colin Budd, Lord Dholakia, Sir Hugh Stevenson, and Lord Walker stepped down in this reporting year, having completed their terms of office.
+The current members of the Committee are Baroness (Angela) Browning (Chair), Mark Addison, Sir Alex Allan, Lord (Michael) German, Mary Jo Jacobi, Terence Jagger, Baroness (Helen) Liddell, and John Wood.